-Transatlantic cruises also offer substantive time to immerse in local history and cultures around the world: Imagine your holiday blasting off with a tour of Kennedy Space Centre in Cape Canaveral, Florida, and ending with a contemplative stroll down the medieval streets of the Barri Gotic in Barcelona, Spain.
+Transatlantic cruises also offer substantive time to immerse in local history and cultures around the world: Imagine your vacation blasting off with a tour of Kennedy Space Center in Cape Canaveral, Florida, and ending with a contemplative stroll down the medieval streets of the Barri Gotic in Barcelona, Spain.
 During your sea days, there’s ample opportunity to delve deeply into lectures and readings about your destinations.
 However, that’s only skimming the surface of your onboard experience.

 It’s a huge trip to descend upon a different island, city, and/or country every few days But sea days are the time to explore ship’s bounty and luxuriate in high style.
 From spa treatments to casino action, transatlantic cruises are the solution to the most common dilemma: time for more of everything you ever wanted to do aboard ship.
 Review your Freestyle Daily, to help plan the activities, restaurants, and shows you’d like to sample for your sea days.